e1eish/File_Transfer/README.md

 # Future Work

-* Make adding more files to download easier and not require har coding.
+* Make adding more files to download easier and not require hard coding.
 * Handle erroneous client inputs.
 * Allow clients to upload files.